Costco Merchant Services Review

-The most significant misconception about Costco Merchant Services is that, because the retail side of Costco’s business is so well-known for low prices, merchant accounts through the company must be less expensive as well.
-Unfortunately, nothing could be further from the truth.
-Costco Merchant Services offers few discounts over what you’d likely pay if you signed up directly with Elavon, and most of them are limited to Costco members.
-In fact, the company’s advertised tiered pricing plans could be even more expensive than working with Elavon directly, especially for a larger business.
+The most significant misconception we found about Costco Merchant Services is that because the retail side of Costco’s business is so well-known for low prices, people assume that merchant accounts through the company must offer amazing cost savings as well.
+Unfortunately, that doesn’t turn out to be the case here.
+Costco Merchant Services offers few discounts over what you’d likely pay if you signed up directly with Elavon.
+These are mostly available to Costco members.
+Elavon has a shaky reputation at best.
+Further, the advertised tiered pricing plans could be even more expensive than working with Elavon directly, especially for a larger business.

 Table of Contents

 Costco Credit Card Processing & Other Services

 Costco Merchant Services offers merchant accounts and a full range of features for retail and online businesses of any size.
 However, one key detail conveniently glossed over is that you’ll only be able to accept Visa, Mastercard, and Discover through your Costco merchant account.
 If you want to accept American Express, you’ll have to find an alternative solution.
 You can sign up with American Express directly, but plenty of other processors bundle Amex acceptance with the other card brands.

 Keep in mind that because of its relationship with Elavon, many of Costco’s merchant offerings are proprietary, Elavon-branded products.
 We were able to find out that Costco offers an interest-free financing option, but it’s limited to a three-month payment period, which isn’t ideal if you need to purchase several devices.
 It also only applies to “qualifying” hardware purchases and doesn’t specify which ones qualify.

 Here’s what you’ll find if you open up an account through Costco Merchant Services: